KasiePatricia/alx-pre_course/0x01-git/README.md

-My second commit on github
+My experience so far has been wonderful.